 But is it AI though?

 I’m not here to piss in your Weetabix, successful adoption of AI into a project can have a significant and marked effect with minimising laborious human intervention and future-proofing the scope.
+But not every so-called AI-powered product is what it claims to be.
 AI IS the future, we just like our AI served up with a side of honesty and genuine intent.

 (Shameless plug: head over to our 3SC AI Labs to see very real examples of how AI is being used for good at your friendly neighbourhood tech agency)